dseguy/changedBehavior/behavior/thisMustBeInObject.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  Uncaught Error: Using $this when not in object context in /codes/thisMustBeInObject.php:3 Stack trace:
+   PHP Fatal error:  Uncaught Error: Using $this when not in object context
-   #0 {main}
-     thrown in /codes/thisMustBeInObject.php on line 3

-   Fatal error: Uncaught Error: Using $this when not in object context in /codes/thisMustBeInObject.php:3 Stack trace:
+   Fatal error: Uncaught Error: Using $this when not in object context
-   #0 {main}
-     thrown in /codes/thisMustBeInObject.php on line 3